onlyjazz/flask-docs/docs/study_dashboard.md

 Study tools page available to all research users.

-By pressing tool you enter that tool and see the data (Of course site role users can only see their site data).
+By pressing tool, you enter that tool and see the data (Of course site role users can only see their site data).